nothings/wikiplot/README.md

 1. Run 'wikiplot_1.py' to create `wikiplots_db.txt`.
 This will take a while to parse the ~90 GB XML file and extracts all the `Plot` sections of all articles with them.
 2. Run 'wikiplot_2.py' to process `wikiplots_db.txt`, creating the final HTML output

+# Changes

+I do not plan to accept Pull Requests or make significant changes based on user requests, as these are scripts meant to be used nfrequently (never), and are mostly provided just on the off-chance someone wants or needs them.
+The requirement that the scripts be modified rather than accept command-line arguments is intentional for the same reason.